smattymatty/mathew-storm-site/writing_content/philosophy/-the-recursive-absurd.md

 The original absurd was discovered; ours is engineered and capitalized upon.
 Camus faced a cosmic indifference.
 We face a calculated indifference, hard-coded into systems whose primary function is the extraction of value from our behavior.

 This is the **recursive absurd**: a condition where our own alienated labor is captured as data to train the very boulder we are forced to push.
 The boulder's "learning" is not a neutral, emergent property; it is the logic of surveillance capitalism, running on a physical stack of servers that consume power from a grid built on premises of endless growth.
-We did not just manufacture the absurd; we accepted its term sheet.
+Through centuries of endless loops and cycles that nobody understands anymore, we've manufactured our own absurdity.

 {~ accordion title="Han on the Burnout Society" ~}
 In The Burnout Society, Byung-Chul Han argues that contemporary exhaustion stems not from external oppression but from self-exploitation.
 We've internalized the demand for productivity so completely that we become our own harshest taskmasters.
 Han describes the "achievement subject" who "exploits itself voluntarily without external constraints."